 Positive Effects

-If you have a personal loan that is a reasonable amount within your DTI, your personal loan payment history shows that you regularly pay on time, and you’re consistently paying down your debts, the lender could see that as a positive indicator that you’d likely be a low-risk investment.
+If you have a personal loan that is a reasonable size (relative to your income), your personal loan payment history shows that you regularly pay on time, and you’re consistently paying down any other debts, a mortgage lender could see that as a positive indicator that you’d likely be a low-risk investment.

 How Personal Loans Can Affect Getting a Mortgage